Google Analytics for Nonprofits: Tracking Web Performance

 Navigating Your Nonprofit’s Google Analytics Dashboard

 The Google Analytics dashboard provides nonprofits with a clear picture of how users interact with their websites in real-time and over time.
-Understanding these metrics empowers you to track site performance, monitor user behavior, and identify areas to improve supporter engagement.
+Understanding these metrics enables you to track site performance, monitor user behavior, and identify areas to improve supporter engagement.

 Audience Overview